-Fiber suspensions can be characterized as dilute, semi-dilute or concentrated based on the number density defined as $\frac{nL^3}{V}$, where $\frac{n}{V}$ is the number of fibers (n) per unit volume (V) and $L$ is the length of the fiber.
-Fiber-fiber interactions are negligible in the dilute regime, i.e., when $\frac{nL^3}{V}<1$, inter-fiber interactions are negligible.
+Fiber suspensions are classified as dilute, semi-dilute, or concentrated based on the number density defined as $\frac{nL^3}{V}$, where $\frac{n}{V}$ is the number of fibers per unit volume and $L$ is the length of each fiber.
+In the dilute regime, i.e., $\frac{nL^3}{V}<1$, inter-fiber interactions are negligible.
 Interestingly, the stochasticity involved in the orientation changes of the fibers might result in a non-monotonic viscosity variation with volume fraction unlike in spherical particle suspensions \citep{blakeney1966viscosity}.
-In the semi dilute regime, $1<\frac{nL^3}{V}<\frac{L}{d}$, where $d$ the fiber diameter, inter-fiber interactions start to influence the macroscopic properties, and become dominant in concentrated suspensions.
-The motion of fibers in a fluid has been studied as early as 1922 by \cite{jeffery1922motion} who derived the equation for the motion of single spheroidal particles in intertialess shear flows.
-Experiments for nylon fiber suspensions with volume fractions up-to 1\% show a rapid increase in viscosity with the volume fraction till 0.42\%, then decrease between 0.5\% and 0.6\%, followed by an increase above 0.6\% \citep{blakeney1966viscosity}.
-The viscosity of semi-concentrated suspensions of rigid fibers in a Newtonian medium is a function of the volume fraction but does not depend on the aspect ratio for higher shear rates \citep{bibbo1987rheology}.
-The experiments in similar conditions by \cite{djalili2006fibre} found a nearly constant viscosity as a function of the shear rate in the dilute regime, whereas shear thinning was observed in the semi-dilute regime.
+In the semi-dilute regime, $1<\frac{nL^3}{V}<\frac{L}{d}$, where $d$ the fiber diameter, inter-fiber interactions start to influence the macroscopic properties and eventually become dominant in the concentrated regime $\frac{nL^3}{V}>\frac{L}{d}$.
+The viscosity of semi-dilute suspensions of rigid fibers in a Newtonian fluid is a function of the volume fraction but does not depend on the aspect ratio for sufficiently high shear rates \citep{bibbo1987rheology}.
+The experiments by \citet{djalili2006fibre} found a nearly constant viscosity as a function of the shear rate in the dilute regime, whereas shear thinning was observed in the semi-dilute regime.
 In addition to the shear rate-dependent viscosity, fiber suspensions also exhibit non-zero normal stress differences.
 In a shear flow, an isolated fiber can introduce a non-zero normal stress difference, the value of which is determined by the degree of instantaneous alignment of the fiber to the flow \citep{batchelor1971stress}.
 Parallel plate geometries have been used to measure the normal stress differences, $N_1-N_2$, where $N_1$ and $N_2$ are the first and second normal stress differences, respectively \citep{goto1986flow,petrich2000experimental,sepehr2004rheological}.
 These studies consistently reported a positive $N_1-N_2$, which increased with increasing particle volume fraction.
 Direct measurement of $N_1$ and $N_2$ observed an increase in their magnitudes when the aspect ratio decreases \citep{snook2014normal, bounoua2016normal}.